openleap/PyLeapMouse/README.md

 Every commands could have a different behaviour if 1, 2, 3 ...
 10 fingers are recognized but It's recommanded to use the same command for each number of fingers due to a lack of precision with Leap Motion.

 ###Notes:
 This is a spare-time project, so it's not perfect quality.
 However, I tried to keep the code clean and readable.
 Let me know if you find any bugs (which there are certainly at least a few of).
-You can reach me at  will (dot) yager (at) gmail (dot) (what the gmail domain ends in).
 The contents of the files are as follows:
 PyLeapMouse.py: The actual program
 FingerControl.py: Pointer-finger-control specific code